guinartm/DAM19-1/Untitled Document (1).md

 #### Statistical Analysis

-1. Given that Boxplots displays a difference between the months, whe propose to run a confirmatory data analisis trough a statistical hypothesis testing.
+1. Given that Boxplots displays a a slight difference between Agust and September, it is proposed to perform a confirmatory data analisis trough a statistical hypothesis testing.

-For this case
+For this case we define:

-Null hypothesis H0 =
+	Null hypothesis H0 = Data August
-Alternative Hipothesis H1 =
+	Alternative Hipothesis H1 = Data September

-2. Regarding the assupmtion that the observations from both groups are statistically independent of each other, data are paired and come from the same population, we decided to run a non parametric test to decided
+2. Regarding the assupmtion that the observations of both groups are statistically independent of each other, data are paired and come from the same population, we decided to run a non parametric test to decided whether or not to pay the bonus. the bonus

 ````
 > wilcox.test(error~month, mu=0,alt="two.sided", correct=TRUE, paired=FALSE, conf.int=TRUE, data = Data1)